How much cyber liability insurance do you need?

 These are the costs you or your clients would pay for directly after a data breach without a cyber liability policy in place.
 And the expenses add up quickly.

-- Attorney's fees and other legal defense costs
+- Legal fees and other defense costs

 - Judgments if a court finds your business liable